MixinNetwork/developers.mixin.one/api/_docs/f-assets/read-assets.md

 order: 3
 ---

+The API is using to read the user's assets list.
+Until 2020-06-17, Mixin Network supports 28 chains, includes BTC, ETH, you can find [all chains here](https://mixin.one/network/chains).
+There is some difference between Network users and Messenger users.

+1. For Network users, the list only displays which asset balance is more than 0.
-Read user's all assets.
-Deposit address maybe not return in this api, use `/assets/:id` to fetch deposit address.
+2. For Messenger users, the list will displays which asset balance is more than 0 and all chain assets.
+Please notice the deposit address maybe not return in this API, you need to visit `/assets/:id` to generate deposit address at the first time.

 ###### GET /assets